 This side effect is no big deal unless you suffer from a heart condition.
 Just get out the band-aid.

-Here’s how to find it the vastus lateral muscle: use your knee and your greater trochanter of your femur (thigh bone) for positioning.
-The greater trochanter is the bony area found where the femur meets the pelvic girdle.
+Here’s how to find the vastus lateral muscle: use your knee and the greater trochanter of your femur (thigh bone) for positioning.
+The greater trochanter is the bony area where the femur meets the pelvic girdle.

 Locate the middle of the muscle by measuring your palm above the knee, then below the greater trochanter.
 The central area is your injection site.

-Here’s another way to find the right injection site for the thigh.
+Here’s another way to find the correct injection site for the thigh.
 Divide your thigh into three equal parts, and your injection area is in the outer, middle third.

-A crucial point to remember: DO NOT inject into the front of your thigh, not to your inner thigh!
+A crucial point to remember: DO NOT inject Testosterone into the front of your thigh, and not into your inner thigh!
 Why?
 Because these areas are jam-packed with nerves and blood vessels.